 Through mediums like drawing, printmaking, and painting I explore simple lines and shapes using colours and forms found in the natural world.
 I draw inspiration from plants and the unrushed work of nature and use slow, repetitive, meditative processes like printmaking, accumulation drawing, and slow painting to explore botanical, abstract, and geometric forms.
+I look for ways to keep my footprint on nature light and find great inspiration in using repurposed and eco-friendly materials in my process, such as packaging materials, salvaged wood, found papers and canvas.

 My studio practice is often brief and intermittent due to the demands of work and parenting, but it persists!
 Art is a necessary tool in my life – a mode of sanity-seeking and self-care, a sacred and unhurried space for healing and reflection, and a way to let myself grow.